NicolasMurphy/appointment_tracker/journal.md

 # 12/20/23
     Goals:
         - Order appointments by date/time
-        - When creating an appointment, update state locally instead of refetching all appointments to prevent 'blinking'
+        - When creating an appointment, update state locally instead of refetching all appointments to prevent 'blinking' ✓
-        - Fix type issues in App.tsx and AppointmentList.tsx
+        - Fix type issues in App.tsx and AppointmentList.tsx ✓
         -
     Notes:
         - '=> void' means does not return a value
-        - redux and contextAPI sucks, look into Zustand, Jotai -
+        - redux and contextAPI sucks, look into Zustand, Jotai
+        - Edit is currently broken, seems to be an issue with time using seconds or not -